-This article is written by Devansh Sharma, 1st year Student, at Law School, Banaras Hindu University.
-This article deals with the detailed explanation of Article 15.
+This article is written by Devansh Sharma, 1st year Student, at Law School, Banaras Hindu University and Nikunj Arora of Amity Law School, Noida.
+This article deals with a detailed explanation of Article 15.

 Scope of the word ‘Discrimination’: